-“I’m sorry, Alex,” she said.
+“I’m sorry, Jason,” she said.
 “I never meant for any of this to happen.
 I don’t know how I became human.
 I just did.”

 “It’s because you love me.
 There’s no need to be sorry.
 No one’s blaming you for anything.”